DevExpress-Examples/winforms-diagram-proportionally-resize-shapes-within-container/README.md

    }
    ```

-   In this case, the `DiagramControl` resizes these inner items instead of the parent container.
+   In this instance, the `DiagramControl` resizes these inner items instead of the parent container.

-3. Handle the [DiagramControl.ItemsResizing](https://docs.devexpress.com/WindowsForms/DevExpress.XtraDiagram.DiagramControl.ItemsResizing) event and correct the container position and size:
+3. Handle the [DiagramControl.ItemsResizing](https://docs.devexpress.com/WindowsForms/DevExpress.XtraDiagram.DiagramControl.ItemsResizing) event and correct container position and size:

    ```cs
    private void DiagramControl1_ItemsResizing(object sender, DiagramItemsResizingEventArgs e) {